rockocoop/ocpsanitytests/README.md

 	localregistry: <registry where nginx image >
 	testproject: <name of temporary project created for test app>  - default value is "scoobydoo"
     storageclass: <persistent storage class type> - default is "glusterfs-storage" (optional)

+For OCP 4:

+Add the following 2 parameters for running with OCP 4

+	etcdSkip=True
+	ocpversion=4